 This measure reports state performance on the percentage of adults ages 18 to 75 with Type 1 or Type 2 diabetes who had HbA1c in poor control (>9.0%) during the measurement year.

 This measure aligns with the Centers for Disease Control and Prevention’s 6|18 Initiative focus on providing appropriate diabetes care.
 The 6|18 Initiative focuses on six common and costly health conditions or health behaviors and highlights evidence-based interventions that can prevent or control those conditions.
 For information on how to drive improvement on this measure, visit: www.cdc.gov/sixeighteen.

 States voluntarily report on Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%) (HPC-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AZ, CO, IA, ID, IL, IN, KS, ME, MI, MN, MO, MT, NC, ND, NE, OK, SC, SD, TX, WI, and WY.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AZ, GA, IA, ID, IL, ME, MI, MN, MO, MT, NC, ND, NE, OK, SC, SD, TX, and WY.

-The following state reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: AR.
-CMS did not include the rate for this state.
+The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: AR and CO.
+CMS did not include the rate for these states.